 Take a look at this info-graphic.
-And then this one.
 The disparity is absurd.
-Though personally I don't think raising the minimum wage is the solution, as it doesn't get anywhere close to solving the root problem.
+Though personally I don't think raising the minimum wage is the ultimate solution, as it doesn't get anywhere close to solving the root problem.

 So this is the ponzi scheme in play here.
 The house of cards.
 When wealth is continually extracted to pad the ever growing salaries and bonuses of an outrageously affluent ownership/investment class, the wealth gap eventually starts to create problems for the health of the ecosystem as a whole.
 The social costs of this robbery become externalized.

 People struggle to pay their bills and buy food for their family, even working two or three jobs.
 They can't afford health insurance or the mortgage on their house, so more people default and lose their homes.
 As you'd expect, government is asked to step in: to pay for healthcare, food stamps, social security and other basic necessities people can't afford because every month a part of their salary is stolen from them to give a little extra to the owners.

 What we have today is government subsidized robbery.
 The government provides just enough 'welfare' assistance so that businesses can keep ripping off their poverty-wage workers, who would be revolting in the streets without this government assistance.
 Meanwhile, the taxpayers pay for the burden of this subsidy while capitalists rake in the profits.